Toby Edser: Aldershot Town

 On 18 September 2020, Edser signed with National League side Aldershot Town and said, "I'm really happy; it's been a bit stressful over the last few months".
 He scored four goals in 43 league appearances in the 2020–21 season and was re-signed for another year.
 However, he missed two months of the 2021–22 campaign with injury, marking his return to fitness in January with a goal in a 1–1 draw with Maidenhead United at the Recreation Ground.

 Ebbsfleet United

 In July 2022, he signed for National League South side Ebbsfleet United following a trial.
 He scored twelve goals from 47 appearances in the 2022–23 season, including a hat-trick in a final day 5–0 win over Hungerford Town at Stonebridge Road.
 Ebbsfleet won the National League South title, setting a club record of 32 wins and 109 goals.
 He then featured 39 times in the 2023–24 season.
 He played 37 league games in the 2024–25 campaign as Ebbsfleet were relegated with seven games left to play.

+He scored a brace against Ashford Town in the FA Cup, his first goals in 18 months, after making a target of scoring more goals in the 2025–26 campaign.
+Manager Josh Wright added that "he needs to shoot more, he needs more goals".
+He went on to score four goals in 42 league games in the 2025–26 campaign.